 Bo has provided training to the Medical Defence Union, the General Dental Council and to licensing authorities.

 She was previously instructed by the London Fire Authority as disclosure counsel in respect of the criminal investigation into the deaths of six people at the Lakanal House in Southwark.
 She is currently assisting the London Fire Authority with disclosure in he Grenfell Tower Inquiry.

 - Health & Safety

 - Food Safety

 - Trading Standards

 Bo has considerable experience in professional regulatory/disciplinary proceedings.

-She is regularly instructed by regulators and by registrants to conduct complex clinical and serious misconduct cases.
+She is regularly instructed by regulators and by registrants to conduct and advise on complex clinical and serious misconduct cases.